Raijin (om_raijin)

 For example, if the certificate hash is e2f14e4a, then the certificate filename should be e2f14e4a.0.
 If there is another certificate with the same hash then it should be named e2f14e4a.1 and so on.

-A remote server’s self-signed certificate (which is not signed by a CA) can also be trusted by including a copy of the certificate in this directory.
+A remote host’s self-signed certificate (which is not signed by a CA) can also be trusted by including a copy of the certificate in this directory.

-NXLog Agent uses the operating system root certificate store if this directive is not specified.
+The default operating system root certificate store will be used if this directive is not specified.
 Unix-like operating systems commonly store root certificates in /etc/ssl/certs.
 Windows operating systems use the Windows Certificate Store, while macOS uses the Keychain Access Application as the default certificate store.
 See Certification Authority (CA) certificates in the NXLog Platform User Guide for more information on using this directive.

 HTTPSCAFile

-This specifies the path of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote server.
-A remote server’s self-signed certificate (which is not signed by a CA) can be trusted by specifying the remote server certificate itself.
-In the case of certificates signed by an intermediate CA, the certificate specified must contain the complete certificate chain (certificate bundle).
+The path of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote host.
+A remote host’s self-signed certificate (which is not signed by a CA) can be trusted by specifying the remote host certificate itself.
+In case of certificates signed by an intermediate CA, the certificate specified must contain the complete certificate chain (certificate bundle).

 HTTPSCertFile

-Specifies the path of the certificate file to be used for the HTTPS handshake.
+The path of the certificate file that will be presented to the remote host during the HTTPS handshake.

 HTTPSCertKeyFile

-Specifies the path of the certificate key file to be used for the HTTPS handshake.
+The path of the private key file that was used to generate the certificate specified by the HTTPSCertFile directive.
+This is used for the HTTPS handshake.

 HTTPSCRLDir